All summer 2014 internship applications are due February 25, 2014

-The Archives of American Art offers paid and unpaid internships year-round to students enrolled in undergraduate or graduate programs who wish to gain professional experience in various fields including archival science, information management, museum studies, art administration, art history, and cultural studies.
+The Archives of American Art offers paid and unpaid internships year-round to students enrolled in undergraduate or graduate programs who wish to learn and gain professional experience in various fields including archival science, information management, museum studies, art administration, art history, and cultural studies.
 Interns are expected to commit to ten weeks at a full-time schedule.

 - Archives of American Art Journal

 Interns working with Archives of American Art Journal staff have transcribed documents; selected images and prepared interview excerpts relevant to articles; developed and implemented marketing programs; and maintained the Journal’s mailing list.
 Part-time only.